zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 });
 ```
 ## Test hook function
-Usually we will write hooks to help us, so we need to test the hook function too, for hook we need to use `renderHook()` to help us.
+Usually, we will write hooks to help us, so we need to test the hook function too, for hook we need to use `renderHook()` to help us.

 `renderHook` also is provided by `@testing-library/react`.

-Here is a hook function which I write for get detail data, I use the `useEffect` to update the detail when I change the dependencies, and I use a loading status from the redux store.
+Here is a hook function that I write to get detail data, I use the `useEffect` to update the detail when I change the dependencies, and I use a loading status from the redux store.

 This is a typical fetch data hook, let's test it.